Masters of Arts in Folklore, August 2011

 Guest Lecturer, Folklore Graduate Seminar, West Virginia University, March 2016

-“Writing from Family Recipes,” Food writing workshop leader at Hindman Settlement School, 2015
+“Writing from Family Recipes,” Food writing workshop teacher at Hindman Settlement School's Dumplin's and Dancin', 2015

 “Uncovering Lead Belly: Considering Huddie Ledbetter’s Previously Unreleased Recordings,” panel moderator and presenter, Association for Recorded Sound Collections Annual Conference, 2015